Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR

-Except the general object detection task applied in traffic scences, many studies are conducted in terms of the special cases in traffic perception.
+Except for the general object detection task applied in traffic scenes, many studies focus on specific perception cases.
 For instance, considering that existing traffic surveillance systems were made up of costly equipment with complicated operational procedures, Mhalla et al.~\cite{mhalla2018embedded} designed an embedded computer-vision system for multi-object detection in traffic surveillance.
-For small object detection, Lian et al.~\cite{lian2021small} proposed an attention feature fusion block to better integrate contextual information from different layers and they were able to achieve much better performance.
-Targeting another edge situations, i.e. highly crowded traffic scenarios, Gahlert et al.~\cite{gahlert2020visibility} proposed the \textit{Visibility Guided Non-Maximum Suppression} (vg-NMS) to improve the detection accuracy by leveraging both pixel-based object detection and \textit{amodal perception} (i.e., perception of information that is common or redundant across multiple senses ) paradigms.
+For small object detection, Lian et al.~\cite{lian2021small} proposed an attention feature fusion block to better integrate contextual information from different layers that could achieve much better performance.
+Targeting other edge situations, i.e., highly crowded traffic scenarios, Gahlert et al.~\cite{gahlert2020visibility} proposed the \textit{Visibility Guided Non-Maximum Suppression} (vg-NMS) to improve the detection accuracy by leveraging both pixel-based object detection and \textit{amodal perception} paradigms.
 For situation awareness, Guindel et al.~\cite{guindel2018fast} proposed a deep CNN to jointly handle object detection and viewpoint estimation.